epu-ntua/FITMAN-Anlzer/UIapp/README.md

 Free Search inside FITMAN-Anlzer
 ---------------------------------

 In order to exploit the FITMAN-Anlzer in the most efficient and productive way, it is essential to find the proper terms in order to create reports.
-In order to facilitate this procedure for the user, a “free search” functionality is offered which allows him to see a real-time visual representation of the collected data, where new terms can be unveiled.
+In order to facilitate this procedure for the user, a "free search" functionality is offered which allows him to see a real-time visual representation of the collected data, where new terms can be unveiled.
 In Figure 15, a user can add new terms to investigate and view their frequency.
 Such data can be available almost real-time, as soon as they are tracked from the connectors, stored and processed.
 Nevertheless, the changes made on this screen are not stored, as its intended use is to provide an interface to explore and recognize uncommon and un-thought patterns.
 If a user needs a more clear view of the results, he needs to go back to the home page (Figure 7, Figure 8) and create new reports, with the terms he is interested to track and monitor.

 ![alt tag](../screenshots/kibanaCombo.png)